radarphp/Radar.Project/docs/routing.md

 [Aura.Router](https://github.com/auraphp/Aura.Router), with some details modified specifically for Radar.

-In other frameworks, a route points to an incoming request to a particular controller class and action method.
+In other frameworks, a route points an incoming request to a particular controller class and action method.
 In Radar, every action is identical, in the sense that it receives input, invokes a domain element, and passes the domain output to a responder.
 This means that a Radar route does not point to an action